Marijuana/Cannabis Addiction

 Can Medical Marijuana Lead to Addiction?

 Yes, medical marijuana can lead to addiction.
 Some doctors prescribe marijuana for medical reasons, especially to deal with the side effects after chemotherapy.
-While this has often been used as an argument for pushing for legalizing marijuana, the main question here is – can medical marijuana lead to addiction?

 There has been evidence that medical marijuana can have negative consequences, especially among those suffering from anxiety and depression.
-What is worth noting here is that people with anxiety or depression are most vulnerable to developing cannabis use disorder or even cannabis addiction.
+What is worth noting here is that people with anxiety or depression are most vulnerable to developing cannabis use disorder or addiction.

 If you or a loved one may be suffering from cannabis use disorder, the first step to recovery is identifying it and seeking help for it.
 There are many paths you can choose for your journey toward sobriety.